turingschool/curriculum/source/projects/traffic_spy.markdown

 #### Missing Payload - 400 Bad Request

-If the payload is missing return status `400 Bad Request` with a descriptive error message.
+If the payload is missing, return status `400 Bad Request` with a descriptive error message.

 #### Already Received Request - 403 Forbidden